kontena/kontena.github.io/README.md

-# kontena.github.io
+# Website for Kontena, Inc.

-Website for Kontena, Inc
+Static placeholder page for kontena.io